Central Information Point

 What have we achieved so far?

-- Since service commenced in April 2018 the CIP has provided over 6,450 CIP reports to support family violence risk assessment and safety planning within The Orange Door.
+- Since service commenced in April 2018 the CIP has provided over 9,100 CIP reports to support frontline practitioners in family violence risk assessment and safety planning.

-- As a new service, the CIP is being designed, developed and implemented as part of a project to allow for it to be scaled, enhanced and expanded to meet sector needs and demand.
+- The CIP is designed, developed and implemented as part of a project to allow for it to be scaled, enhanced and expanded to meet sector needs and demand.

-- The CIP has had a significant impact on family violence risk assessment and planning and allows frontline workers to be more informed about risk, act more quickly, tailor service response and focus safety planning.
-The CIP has become a critical practice tool for The Orange Door to access timely and consolidated information to support and facilitate service response, including proactive work with victim survivors and perpetrators of family violence.
+- The CIP continues to have a significant impact on family violence risk assessment and planning and allows frontline workers to be more informed about risk, act more quickly, tailor service response and focus safety planning.
+The CIP has become a critical practice tool for The Orange Door and RAMPs to access timely and consolidated information to support and facilitate service response, including proactive work with victim survivors and perpetrators of family violence.
 In particular, The Orange Door has found value in receiving information in a way that shows a perpetrator/alleged perpetrator’s pattern and history, supports a victim survivor’s story or experience, and empowers decision-making and self-determination for victim survivors.

 What is next?